malisbad/legends-of-code-and-magic/README.md

-# legends-of-code-and-magic
-Codingame's Legends of Code and Magic
+# Legends of Code and Magic

+Language learning exercise for Rust using [Codingame](https://www.codingame.io)'s contest
+"Legends of Code and Magic" for bot building.

+## Dependencies

+Rust > v1.49.0